amankappooresabu/course-scheduling-system/readme.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contact

-For any questions or feedback, please reach out to [your email address].

 **Note**: Replace placeholders like `yourusername`, `your email address`, and adjust the example data as needed.